 2020: 3D Printing Responds To COVID-19

 Throughout the decades, the technology of 3D printing has continued to disrupt the manufacturing industry.
 In March 2020, many manufacturers and engineers stepped up to fight the COVID-19 pandemic and the amount of calls to action of the 3D printing community to supply necessary material and products is something no industry expert would have predicted.

 More than 1700 3D printing specialists have offered to 3D print masks, respirators, valves, and more.
-A leading 3D printing, CNC machining and injection moulding company, Protolabs, announced on Twitter, “We already have a number of customers who’ve reached out to us for help in expediting the production of components for #COVID19 test kits and ventilators.
+A leading 3D printing, CNC machining and injection moulding company announced on Twitter, “We already have a number of customers who’ve reached out to us for help in expediting the production of components for #COVID19 test kits and ventilators.
 Working on a 10,000 run part order to be shipped out tomorrow.
 Never been more proud to do what we do! #digitalmanufacturing”

-Protolabs and many other manufacturers are working quickly to produce medical supplies — at no charge.
+Many other similar manufacturers are working quickly to produce medical supplies — at no charge.
 To see which buyers are in-market for the additive manufacturing services you offer, request our free Custom In-Market Buyer Report.

 The Future Of Additive Manufacturing & 3D Printing